saintsoup52/vets-website/content/pages/education/apply-for-education-benefits.md

 ##### Decision

-- We usually process claims within 30 days.
+- We usually process claims within 14–30 days.
-- You'll get a COE in the mail if your application was approved.
+- You’ll get a COE or Award Letter in the mail if your application was approved.
 Bring this to the VA certifying official at your school.

 </div>